Skip to main content

 Open

 In May 2019, we reported that training data collected on the Secret Service's Uniform Division were incomplete and in certain cases unrelated to protection or lacked descriptions to clearly link the training to required skills.
 Further, the process used to capture the data was not consistently employed and did not include information on how or whether to capture internal on-the-job training instances, or instruction on the type of training to be captured to demonstrate that the training is protection-related training.
 We therefore recommended that the Director of the Secret Service develop and implement a policy that documents the process for collecting complete Uniformed Division officer training data and establishes the types of information that should be collected.
 The Secret Service, through DHS, concurred with our recommendation, stating that it would develop rigorous and uniform standards for collecting and reporting training data related to the Uniformed Division branch, and would work to capture additional training information.
 In September 2020, Secret Service officials reported that it upgraded the Performance and Learning Management System (PALMS) for purposes of tracking training records and training targets in a more efficient and streamlined process for all Uniformed Division officer training.
 According to Secret Service officials, this tracking includes the Field Officer Training and the on-the-job training programs for Uniformed Division officers.
 In addition, the Secret Service reports to have created 18 checklists that bundle, categorize, and outline the types of training required for Uniformed Division officers.
 Secret Service officials also report to have created a draft policy that documents the process for collecting complete Uniformed Division officer training data and establishes the types of information that should be collected.
 In June 2021, Secret Service provided us with a draft of this policy that would, among other things, formalize how all on-the-job training should be recorded and certified.
-However, as of May 2022, this policy has not yet been finalized and remains in draft format.
-In March 2023, Secret Service informed us that PALMS was no longer being used to track training records and targets, noting that DHS had "decommissioned" the system.
+Since then, in March 2023, Secret Service informed us that PALMS was no longer being used to track training records and targets, noting that DHS had "decommissioned" the system.
 Secret Service stated that, due to the decommissioning of the PALMS system, Uniformed Division training policies are currently "on hold."
-However, Secret Services officials told us that, given these setbacks, they anticipate that the training policies will be finalized by April 2024.
-Absent a finalized policy fulfills our recommendation and evidence to confirm the stated actions have been taken, this recommendation remains open.
-As of August 2023, no further action has been taken.
+In July 2024, Secret Service reported that the policies had not yet been finalized, and stated that its new anticipated date for finalizing the policies is September 30, 2024.
+Absent a finalized policy that fulfills our recommendation and evidence to confirm the stated actions have been taken, this recommendation remains open.
+As of August 2024, no further action has been taken.
 We will continue to monitor the Secret Service's progress in implementing this recommendation.

 Full Report